Stanislav Zimprich: Biography

-The Czechoslovak airmen were required to join the French Foreign Legion for a five year period, with the agreement that, should war be declared, they would be transferred to French military units.
-Zimprich was placed in the Legion barracks at Nanterre, near Paris, and then transferred to the training base at Sidi-bel-Abbes, Algeria.
-When war broke out he was transferred to l’Armée de l’Air and was posted to its Paris airbase.
+The Czechoslovak airmen were required to join the French Foreign Legion for a five-year period, with the agreement that, should war be declared, they would be transferred to French military units.
+Zimprich was placed in the Legion barracks at Nanterre, near Paris, and then transferred to the training base at Sidi Bel Abbès, Algeria.
+When war broke out he was transferred to l'Armée de l'Air and was posted to its Paris airbase.
 On 1 December 1940 he was posted to CIC Chartres for training on French equipment.
 He completed this training on 18 May 1940 and was assigned to GC I/8, based at Chantilly-les-Aigles, north of Paris.
 The rapidity of the German advance in May 1940 caused GCI/8 to move frequently as it retreated westward.
 By mid-June it was at Corme-Ecluse, near Royan, in south west France.
 When France collapsed, the Czech airmen of GCI/8 were released from l’Armee de l’Air service, and they travelled to the port of Bayonne.
 On 22 June they boarded the Konig Emma which landed them in England at Plymouth two days later.

 Zimprich was at 4 Recruit Centre until 1 July when he went to the RAF Czechoslovak Depot at Cosford.
 He was commissioned in the RAFVR on 12 July and he joined 310 Squadron at Duxford.
 He made his first operational flight on 18 August.
-Zimprich probably destroyed two Me110's on 7 September, destroyed a Do17 and damaged a Me110 on 9 December, and probably destroyed a Do17 on 18 December.
+Zimprich probably destroyed two Bf 110's on 7 September, destroyed a Do 17 and damaged a Bf 110 on 9 December, and probably destroyed a Do 17 on 18 December.